 If you've never installed or executed any Perl scripts on your server before, it

-is recommended that you first try installing a very basic test script first.
+is recommended that you first try installing a very basic test script.
 This test

 By following the directions below to install this script on your server, it should help